MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 - `Test-Json` now uses JsonSchema.NET instead of Newtonsoft.Json.Schema.
   - With this change, `Test-Json` no longer supports the older Draft 4 schemas. ([#18141][18141]) (Thanks @gregsdennis!).
 For more information about JSON schemas, see [JSON Schema][14] documentation.
+This also breaks `Test-Json` for JSON and JSONC files with comments.
-  - This also breaks `Test-Json` for JSON and JSONC files with comments. `ConvertFrom-Json` still works as it still uses Newtonsoft.Json.Schema.
+  - `ConvertFrom-Json` support still uses Newtonsoft.Json.Schema so it can convert JSON files with comments.
 - Output from `Test-Connection` now includes more detailed information about TCP connection tests
 - .NET introduced changes that affected `Test-Connection`.
 The cmdlet now returns an error about the need to use `sudo` on Linux platforms when using a custom buffer size ([#20369][20369])